 - Some messages and tasks can be automated, saving time.

-- It's easy to collaborate or brainstorm with team members in real-time.
+- It's easy to brainstorm with team members in real-time.

 - It's easy to get quick answers to straightforward questions.